The index investor’s road map for avoiding financial hazards

 The portfolio is now 55% equity and 45% bonds.

-If the trend continues, your portfolio will become far more equity-biased than originally intended, and so more exposed to risk.
+If the trend continues, your portfolio will become far more equity-biased than you originally intended, and so more exposed to risk.

 Rebalancing enables you to reset your portfolio’s asset allocation to control your risk exposure.
 You occasionally sell some of the outperforming assets and spend the cash liberated on buying more of the underperforming ones.